Overview of the Alexandria Electoral System

 The Code of Virginia, Title 24.2, Chapter 1, Article 3, provides that the majority of the Judges of the Circuit Court appoint the three members of the Electoral Board, who serve staggered three-year terms beginning March 1.
 Two members must be of the political party of the Governor and one of the other major party.
 Article II, Section 8, of the Constitution provides that the Electoral Board appoint the Officers of Election and the Registrar.

 The Code of Virginia, Title 24.2, Chapter 1, Article 4, describes the duties of the Registrar.
-He/She manages the voter registration system; conducts a public information program; assists the Electoral Board in formulating and implementing policy; identifies externalities that will affect voter registration and elections; provides information and analysis needed to plan; and coordinates programs with the State Board of Elections, City officials, Voter Registrars' Association of Virginia and other registration and election groups.
+He/She manages the voter registration system; conducts a public information program; assists the Electoral Board in formulating and implementing policy; identifies externalities that will affect voter registration and elections; provides information and analysis needed to plan; and coordinates programs with the State Department of Elections, City officials, Voter Registrars' Association of Virginia and other registration and election groups.
 The Registrar's term is four years.

 The Alexandria Electoral Board created the position of Elections Administrator, which is unique in Virginia.
 Its duties are to manage the election operations of the City; oversee the security, maintenance and repair of voting equipment, and transport it to and from voting precincts; program voting equipment to insure a totally accurate recording and accounting of votes; arrange for the use of public and private facilities as polling places; arrange for the printing of ballots; supervise mailing and securing of absentee ballots; contact election officials to staff the polls; provide instructions on the operation of voting equipment; and coordinate candidates' filing of campaign contribution and expense reports.